hossainchisty/hossainchisty/README.md

 ### Hey!
 I'm Hossain Chisty

 - 💼 As a Self-taught and highly motivated with a strong foundation in back end development, I am actively seeking new and challenging job opportunities to expand my skill set and knowledge base.
 I am excited to collaborate with a dynamic team of engineers on challenging and impactful projects, and contribute my expertise to a team that values innovation and growth.
-- 🛠️ My tech stack is Python, Django, FastAPI, Django Rest Framework, Firebase Authentication, Node js, Express Js, MongoDB, SQL, PostgreSQL.
+- 🛠️ My tech stack is Node js, Express Js, Python, Django, MongoDB, PostgreSQL.
 - 🦾 Getting better at: Python, Javascript, Datastructure & Algorithms.
 - 🌱 I’m currently learning MERN Stack.
 - 🤔 Exploring: Onion Architecture, Micro-service Architecture